 The City of Santiago de Chile

 Chile, the southernmost country in the world, is one of contrasts, running from the driest desert in the world through the Lake District to Antarctica.
 Economically and politically, it is one of the most stable countries in Latin America.
 Santiago, the capital of Chile, founded February 12, 1541, is today an inviting metropolis that unites historical and cultural traditions with modern expressions.
-A city that is home to nearly 5 million people, it is continuing to grow and prosper.
+A city that is home to 7 million people, it is continuing to grow and prosper.
 Santiago offers many cultural attractions, museums, lectures, music, theater, etc., and is located close to skiing resorts and not far from the beach.

 The Academic Program Orientation and Spanish Language Course (3 WU credits)